cemenenkoff/qsnake/README.md

 <!-- TOC --><a name="5-feature-roadmap"></a>
 # 5. Feature Roadmap
 Here are some ideas for future development.
-- Allow for models to be saved.
+- Enable model saving functionality.
 - Allow previously trained models to play with saved settings.
 - Allow previously trained models to play and resume training.